ITIfeanyi/ShopsRUs/README.md

 npm run dev
 ```

-<p> There will be seed data in the database with which you can use to make basic queries. </p>
+<p> There will be seed data in the database with which you can make basic queries. </p>

+<p>The mongodb uri is exposed in the src/api/v1/config/dbConnection.
+To enable you get the seed data </p>

 <p>&nbsp; </p>